Fender Kingfish Telecaster Deluxe Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Fender Kingfish Telecaster Deluxe's construction is balanced for most hand sizes.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Fender Kingfish Telecaster Deluxe's construction favors people with relatively small hands.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.